marconaguib/parallel-mergesort/README.md

 - [question3.cu](question3.cu) : `MergeSort` : looping on `MergeSmall_k` and `MergeBig_k`, this is **NOT** the best we did.
 - [question5.cu](question5.cu) : `MergeSmallBatch_k` : a function that merges two batches of sorted arrays (each of a size smaller than 512), two by two, using multiple block and multiple threads
 - [partie3.cu](partie3.cu) : `MergeSort` : looping on `MergeSmallBatch_k` and `MergeBig_k`, this is **THE** best mergesort we managed to code, nearly twice as fast as the Numpy sequential mergesort function
-- [PresentationHPC.pdf](PresentationHPC.pdf) : Our presentation in French
+- [PresentationProjetHPC.pdf.pdf](PresentationProjetHPC.pdf.pdf) : Our presentation in French
-- [PresentationHPCAnglais.pdf](PresentationHPCAnglais.pdf) : Our presentation in English
+- [PresentationProjetHPC_anglais.pdf](PresentationProjetHPC_anglais.pdf) : Our presentation in English

 ## Compilation and execution
 Use the command `./go` to compile all the files.
 And then you can execute :